Soil Biology • Plant Health

 The plant responds by drawing harder on whatever is in the leaf sap, which means rising free nitrate and rising free amino acid concentrations.
 That is the chemical signature sap-sucking insects use to find their next meal.
 The plant has effectively turned itself into a beacon for pest pressure, not because it is weak in any genetic sense, but because the soil biology can no longer support its full metabolic chain.

 Bacteria are not the villain.
+Every healthy soil has billions of them, and they are essential for nutrient cycling.
 The problem is the missing fungal counterweight, which is what shifts the soil from a weed-supporting environment to a crop-supporting one.

 How to Increase Fungi in Your Soil

-The good news is that the F:B ratio is not fixed.
-Soil biology responds to management within a season, and dramatic shifts are visible within twelve to twenty-four months when the right inputs are stacked correctly.
+The F:B ratio is not fixed.
+Soil biology responds to management within a single season, and dramatic shifts are visible within twelve to twenty-four months when the right inputs are stacked correctly.
+The sequence below is the one we use on our own KwaZulu-Natal macadamia operation.

 Stop the Bleeding First